mmhanif/self-halt/_posts/books/2021-12-12-red-notice.md

 "how I got rich" story, but evolves into something quite different.

-The story details the corruption that blossomed as Russia was reborn from the ashes of the UUSR and then was co-opted by the state under Putin's rule.
+The story details the corruption that blossomed as Russia was reborn from the ashes of the USSR and then was co-opted by the state under Putin's rule.
 It reads like a thriller with many twists and turns.
 The tenaciousness of Browder is admirable as he morphs from a financier and businessman to a human-rights activist.